 March 22, 2021 by Tim Prater

-On Wednesday 19th and 26th May, the H G Wells Short Story Competition has organised two free online writing workshops for aspiring writers aged 22+ led by Sarah Anthony.
+On Wednesday 22nd and 29th May, the H G Wells Short Story Competition has organised two free online writing workshops for aspiring writers aged under 22 led by Sarah Anthony.

 Chekhov’s gun is a concept that describes how every element in a story should contribute to the whole.
 It comes from Russian writer Anton Chekhov’s famous writing advice: if there is a gun on the wall in the first act, it has to go off by the last.
 If it does not, it should not be there.

 The one hour sessions look at this theory as a form of foreshadowing and encourages writers to avoid using detail in their stories that has no relevance to the outcome.